+In Hindu mythology, every God has a weapon or an item that has great symbolic and metaphorical reference.
 For instance, Lord Shiva is seen with a ‘Damru’ that signifies infinity.
 He is also seen with the ‘Trishul’, that stands for the three Gunas prescribed in the Dharma.
-Same is Vel, of Lord Karthikeya.

 Origin of the Vel Weapon: Behind story

 During the war, Surapadman transformed himself into a mango tree, and the Vel split him into halves.
 One-half became a Rooster, and the other half became a Peacock, which became the mount (vahana) of the Lord Karthikeya.

 Importance of Vel Weapon in Indian mythology

-The war cries “Vetri Vel” “Veera Vel” which means “Victorious Vel” and “Brave Vel” was used by the Tamils.
+The war cries “Vetri Vel” “Veera Vel” which means “Victorious Vel” and “Brave Vel” in Tamilian.
 Vel, in English, also means “to win” or “to conquer”.
 This suitably signifies the actual meaning of this weapon.

 Worshippers of Lord Karthikeya give immense importance to the Vel.
 The evidence can be seen in the homes of many of his worshippers.

 The appearance of Lord Karthikeyan’s weapon is as interesting as the story behind the Vel.
 The appearance of the Vel, as we can see it, has a broad shape that becomes pointed at the tip.
 It signifies the depth of knowledge and our broadness of thought.
 The pointed tip means how sharply and skilfully we should use our knowledge.

 Thus, in a way, they were made to follow the rituals without going deep into the explanation part.
-Now that we have a clearer understanding what is done and why it is done, we should also understand the cultural significance behind these rituals.
+Now that we have a clearer understanding of what is done and why it is done, we should also understand the cultural significance behind these rituals.